 By the late Federation Period, advances in engeneration technology allowed any Nearbaseline to be reborn as a Superior, and improvements in somatic genetic modification eliminated the need to carefully control the reproductive process.
 Advances in DNI, psychoware and cybernetics allowed sophonts to radically augment themselves without destroying their old bodies, closing the gap between Nearbaselines and their Superior leadership.
 Superiors were now just one of many powerful beings, and retaining their privileged positions in society became ever more challenging.
 The development of sapient but non-sentient AI eliminated their remaining advantages, as Terragen Society entered a true post-scarcity era.

 The Age of Expansion saw the emergence of many new Superior clades, with experiments in cybernetics, group minds and biological augmentation seeking to push the boundaries of human capability once again.
 Most of these movements produced only marginal advances, like the Highbrows and the Yas Om, whose transavant mental abilities were impressive but far from enough to hold their own against true transapients.
 Others resulted in less human outcomes like the Harren, whose society and culture seemed strange and barbaric to observers of the time.
 The Athenaeids came closest to being a true successor for the Superior clade, but they had their own esoteric interests that had little to do with those of humanity.

 As the centuries passed by and the first Archai empires began to take shape, many Superiors lost interest in trying to reclaim their former glory.
 Instead, discussion turned towards what being human really meant in an age of gods, and what role if any Superiors had in contributing to human culture and flourishing.
-By the time the Second Federation was declared in 3805, a broad consensus had emerged among the Superior cultures of the new empires, who agreed that social and financial leadership were no longer primary goals for the clade.
+By the beginning of the Integration, a broad consensus had emerged among the Superior cultures of the new empires, who agreed that social and financial leadership were no longer primary goals for the clade.
 A new identity gradually emerged around exploring the limits of the original human form and searching for the ideal balance between the human and the post-human condition.